 What maintenance is required?

 Very little maintenance is required depending on the environment you are keeping them in.
 The main thing to watch is your humidity level and the color of the beads.

-Over Saturated (Clear color):
+Over Saturated (Clear color - Removing Humidity):

 - If you are in a more humid environment, the beads will work to reduce the humidity in your container by absorbing more of it.
 If all the beads turn clear, then they will need to be regenerated in order to absorb more humidity.
-The easiest way to do this is by placing them in a dish in an oven and bring the temperature up to 240 degrees (do not preheat) for approximately 2 hours or until they return to a white color.
+The easiest way to do this is by placing the beads in a dish in an oven and bring the temperature up to 240 degrees (do not preheat) for approximately 2 hours or until they return to a white color.
 Be sure to remove them from any container before doing this.

 - Another technique is to use a hair dryer on medium for approximately 15 minutes or until they return to a white color.
 Be careful as they can easily blow around while performing this.
 Keeping them in their provided container will help control them.
 Mix or shake them to more evenly dry them out.

 - Just repeat the setup steps.
 Simply add more water in small amounts until roughly 50% to 70% of them turn clear.

 RH Shield™ beads will last many years depending on your environment.
 The beads will absorb whatever gases or other impurities you have in your environment or in the water you add to them.
 This is why distilled water is recommended as opposed to tap water that contains chemicals.
 If you notice they turn an off color or do not maintain a clear color when water is added, then it might be time to replace them.
 Our experience has shown they will last easily several years without a need for replacing.